Structure of Matter

-Two types of methods are used to measure external dose.
+Two types of methods are used to measure the external dose.
 One consists of using instruments such as survey meters, surface contamination meters, and neutron detectors.
-These instruments comprise the gas filled detectors (Geiger-Müller or proportional detectors), the scintillation detectors, and some special detectors for neutrons.
+These instruments comprise the gas-filled detectors (Geiger-Müller or proportional detectors), the scintillation detectors, and some special detectors for neutrons.

 When performing monitoring, the following actions are required:

-Check if the instrument has been calibrated less that a year ago (check the sticker on your instrument) ensure that the battery and HV (when there are available) indicators are in the correct range.
+- Check if the instrument has been calibrated less than a year ago (check the sticker on your instrument);

 The second method for measuring external dose is personal dosimetry.